LawrenceHunt/CV/README.md

 - Ruby, Rails, Javascript, Node.js, Angular.js
 - Rspec, Jasmine, Mocha

+- I keep a weekly blog about my coding on Medium [here](https://medium.com/@lawrencehunt).

-#### Projects Worked On
+#### <a name="projects"> Projects Worked On </a>
 - [HauntedBnB](https://github.com/LawrenceHunt/makersbnb) - an AirBnB-style web app for listing haunted spaces, using Ruby, Sinatra, JQuery, PostgreSQL & DataMapper
 - [Chitter](https://github.com/LawrenceHunt/chitter-challenge) - a Twitter-style web app for community posting, featuring Ruby, Sinatra, PostgreSQL & DataMapper
 - [Trump Paper Scissors](https://github.com/LawrenceHunt/rps-challenge) - A rock paper scissors game with an election-themed twist - Ruby, Sinatra

-## Other Skills
+## <a name="skills"> Other Skills </a>

 #### Writing & Creative Concepting

-Over five years as a creative in ad agencies in London and in Europe, I have proven my ability to break a problem down and solve it with a set of logical and creative thinking techniques.
-I have learned the power of simple, direct communication.
-And I have developed a discipline for evaluating creative ideas against a set of criteria.
+Over five years in ad agencies in London and in Europe, I have proven my ability to break a problem down and solve it with both logical and lateral thinking.
+I have learned the power of simple, direct communication - in my work, as well as in a team environment.
+And I have developed a discipline for evaluating ideas against a set of criteria.

-- I collaborated on a large number of ad campaigns, from initial concepting to production, in teams of varying sizes.
+- I collaborated on a large number of ad campaigns, from initial concepting to production.
 - I won an industry award for an idea to 'gamify' saving between friends - see below.
 - In my first copywriting job I broke an agency fundraising record with a piece for a young homeless Charity.
 - I regularly contribute to the food and travel section of Flux, an online publication.

-#### Visual Communication, Design and Animation
+#### Visual Communication and Design

-- As an Art Director
+As an Art Director I have learned how to create a visual narrative that speaks to the right people, both online and on-screen.

+- I learned how to work with writers, strategists, illustrators and developers.
-- I helped completely overhaul the visual identity of a major psychoanalytical organisation, including its [website](www.psychoanalysis.org.uk)
+- In my spare time, I helped completely overhaul the visual identity of a major psychoanalytical organisation, including its [website](www.psychoanalysis.org.uk)

-## Previous Education
+## <a name="education"> Previous Education </a>

 #### School of Communication Arts 2.0 (September 2013 - July 2014)